 For more information about our FREE eBooks and to download yours today, please visit www.beaubidenfoundation.org/ebooks.

 *indicates these workshops have been accredited by the Delaware Child Protection Accountability Commission and approved by the Delaware Department of Education for 1 hour of non-academic training for child abuse and neglect.

 Workshops for Children

-Virtual and in-person workshops for children are free of charge.
+Pricing for virtual and in-person workshops for children varies.
+Scholarship opportunities may be available.
+Please contact Claudine Wiant for more information at Programming@BeauBidenFoundation.org.
 Virtual workshops are limited to 100 participants.